 Why Is My Hamster Climbing the Cage?

 Hamsters are good at climbing and scaling their cages to explore and learn more about their environment.
-Hamsters in barred enclosures are more likely to climb than those with solid walls.
+Hamsters in barred enclosures are likelier to climb than those with solid walls.

 They also monkey bar on the roof, which can lead to injuries when the hamster loses its grip and falls.

-That said, hamsters climb their cages for similar reasons to wanting to escape – most predominantly due to stress or a lack of boredom breakers.
+That said, hamsters climb their cages for similar reasons to wanting to escape, most commonly due to stress or a lack of boredom breakers.
 As a result, this behavior also signifies an issue.

 While hamsters scramble over rocks and birchwood in the wild, they aren’t natural climbers.
 Hamsters only experience enclosures in captivity, so they learn to climb their cages as pets.